latest nhpb_banner 1__compressed2

 Help with Medical Bills

-If a foreclosure is filed in the county, the homeowner needs to be automatically scheduled for a pre-mediation conference.
+If a foreclosure is filed in the county, the homeowner can request a pre-mediation conference.
 This needs to occur within 60 days of the original notice.
 Details on the program and how it works must also need to be provided to the borrower.
 Borrowers will need to receive a form from the court and/or lender explaining how the mandatory foreclosure mediation program works in Peoria County.

-The form will provide details and background on the mediation process, and it will list documents the borrower should bring to the conference.
+The form from the Tenth Judicial Circuit Court will list documents the borrower should bring to the conferenc, but of course a HUD agency or legal aid will help with this.
 At the pre-mediation conference, which the lender or mortgage servicer does not attend, the neutral, third party mediator reviews the homeowner’s documents and financial situation.
-They will evaluate the entire case, and decide whether the borrower might qualify for a government mortgage program, a loan modification or some other form of resolution.
-Find a listing of private and government mortgage programs.
-Learn more.
+They will evaluate the entire case, and decide whether the borrower might qualify for some type of relief.

-Housing Counselors can also be involved, and information on local resources will be included in the notice of mediation scheduled.
+METEC Resource Center Housing Counselors can also be involved in trying to negotiate alternatives to a foreclosure.
+This HUD certified organization will also provide information on local resources will be included in the notice of mediation scheduled.
 However the borrower is not required to see a housing counselor before the mediation session begins.

+If mediation fails, other programs may provide help with a foreclosure.
 During the course of this review, if the borrower does not qualify for additional support, the mediator will assist the lender and homeowner in discussing a consent foreclosure in which the lender will waive any deficiency.
-If no agreement is reached during the cross of this process, the foreclosure resumes.
+If no agreement is reached during the cross of this process, the foreclosure resumes while other options are explored even including other legal aid resources in the state of IL.

 By Jon McNamara